melosso/portway/README.md

 This will start Portway on port [8080](#) and mount your configuration folders.
 Adjust paths and ports as needed for your environment.
 Before you can start using the API, you'll have to configure your environment settings and endpoint configurations.

-### 2. Configure Your Environments
+### 2. Define Your Environments

-Define your server and environment settings to isolate dev/staging/prod as needed.
-These configs are used across endpoints and logging.
+Define your server and environment settings to isolate the various environments you may require (e.g. `prod` and `dev`).
+These configurations are used across the endpoints that you'll configure later on.
+First configure the allowed environments, after which the individual environment has to be defined:

 **`environments/settings.json`**